Capitol View, Atlanta: Beltline Westside Trail

 When completed, the Westside Trail will have a 14-foot wide concrete multi-use trail in this historic railroad corridor.
 The project will also include the construction of 14 access points, 11 of which are ADA-accessible, along with lighting, security cameras, signage, way-finding, mile-markers, and underground infrastructure.
-An expansion of the Atlanta BeltLine arboretum will blend with hundreds of large, native trees and integrate more than 30 acres of inviting and usable new green space.
+An expansion of the Atlanta Beltline arboretum will blend with hundreds of large, native trees, and integrate more than 30 acres of inviting and usable new green space.
 The project will be constructed in preparation for future transit that is currently in the planning stages.
 The Westside Trail connects four schools and four parks, as well as the residents of 10 southwest Atlanta neighborhoods to public transit, existing community businesses and future economic development sites.

+The design of the Westside Trail project was led by Atlanta Beltline, Inc. in partnership with the Georgia Department of Transportation and support from a design team led by Kimley-Horn and Associates, Inc. The initial phase of a project this complex normally takes two years to complete.
+However, the process took only nine months, with the help of a unique partnership between the City of Atlanta, the Georgia Department of Transportation, the USDOT Federal Highway Administration, Atlanta Beltline, Inc. and its design team.

+The construction was set to start in the fall of 2014, and was expected to take approximately 24 months.

-In 2023, Vivian Luxury Apartments opened in the neighborhood along the BeltLine.
-The apartment complex has 325 rental units and is adjacent to a newly built local coffee shop on the BeltLine.
+In 2023, Vivian Luxury Apartments opened in the neighborhood along the Beltline.
+The apartment complex has 325 rental units and is adjacent to a newly built coffee shop.

-Neighborhood Association
+Neighborhood association

-Mission

-Capitol View Neighborhood Association (CVNA) exists to improve the quality of life for Capitol View residents and to preserve, restore, and rejuvenate the neighborhood.
-CVNA has subcommittees dedicated to Safety & Quality of Life, Beautification, Communication & Engagement, and Economic Development.
-Meetings are held the third Saturday morning of every month.
+The Capitol View Neighborhood Association's mission is to improve the quality of life for Capitol View residents and to preserve, restore, and rejuvenate the neighborhood.
+It has subcommittees dedicated to Safety & Quality of Life, Beautification, Communication & Engagement, and Economic Development.
+Meetings are held on the third Saturday morning of every month.